 - 1. Observation and assessment practices should align with our 15 Great First Eight Design Principles. - 2.
 Observation and assessment practices should help teachers maintain high expectations for all children. - 3.
 Observation and assessment practices should emphasize what children can do. - 4.
-Observation and assessment practices should be equitable. - 5.
-Observation and assessment practices should enable children to be active participants in the assessment process. - 6.
+Observation and assessment practices should be equitable. - Observation and assessment practices should enable children to be active participants in the assessment process. - 6.
 Assessment tasks should offer learning opportunities for children. - 7.
-Observation and assessment should be aligned to the curriculum, including the curriculum's aims with respect to:
+Observation and assessment practice should be aligned to the curriculum, including the curriculum's aims with respect to: - procedural knowledge, practices, and skills - conceptual knowledge - discourses - dispositions - We should not test what we have not taught.

-- procedural knowledge, practices, & skills - conceptual knowledge - discourses - dispositions - 8.
-Observation and assessment should offer children multiple opportunities to show what they know and can do over the course of a unit or over multiple units. - 9.
-Observation and assessment should offer children multiple ways of expressing their thinking. - 10.
+- 8. Observation and assessment should offer children multiple opportunities to show what they know and can do over the course of a unit or over multiple units. - 9.
+Observation and assessment should offer children multiple ways to express their thinking. - 10.
 Assessment practices should be educative when needed (e.g., about central components of science practices). - 11.
 Observation and assessment must inform instruction.